Introduction to SOCD

 Last Input Priority

-Last Input Controlled Priority
+Second Input Priority (or Last Input Controlled Priority)

 This is much like Last Input Priority, but instead of the last input simply overriding the first, the first input is deactivated, and stays that way until the last input is released.